jamesball27/fraudify/README.md

 ### Continuous Sitewide Music Playback

 Users can play music continuously while navigating around the site, which was achieved by nesting the `NowPlaying` component under the parent `App` route, so it is rendered on every page.
 Users can add all of a playlist's or album's songs to the play queue for continuous playback and can navigate through the queue using the next song and previous song buttons.
-It is also possible to add a song to the top of the play queue for immediate playback by clicking on the play button next to a song in any `SongsIndex` component.
+It is also possible to clear the play queue and add a song for immediate playback by clicking on the play button next to a song in any `SongsIndex` component.

 ![Album Show Page](docs/screenshots/album-show-page.png)